DoubleE420/datagrate-solutions/README.md

 1. Docker
 2. Node.js
 3. Make sure above are installed and running on desktop
-4. Full Repo on local machine
+4. Full Repo on local machine and a dev env installed
 5. Follow instructions below

 ## Getting Started